Anusree6154s/ebazar-vercel/README.md

 - [ ] sort button not working
 - [ ] fix the naimation on the outline of the prodict cards while changing theme
 - [ ] providing your own ErrorBoundary or errorElement prop on your route.
+- [ ] provide error handling for all forms
+- [ ] erro boundary or error element prop

 <p align="center">